 Marriage License Information

-The St. Croix County Clerk’s office is issuing Marriage Licenses by APPOINTMENT ONLY.
+The St. Croix County Clerk's office issues marriage licenses by APPOINTMENT ONLY

 Call the County Clerk's office at 715-386-4607 or 715-386-4608 to schedule an appointment.
 Appointments will be scheduled between the hours of 8:00 AM - 3:30 PM Monday through Friday (excluding holidays).

-Allow 30 to 45 minutes to complete the application.
-Due to Government Center security, applicants arriving late may be declined.
+Please allow up to 60 minutes for your appointment.
+Due to Government Center Security, applicants arriving late, after 3:30 PM, may be declined.

 - Both parties must be present to apply for a marriage license